don-49s/Churn-Modelling-on-Credit-Card-Customer-Data/README.md

 # Churn-Modelling-on-Credit-Card-Customer-Data

-==UPDATE==
-Champion model is light7 under lgbm_testing and was used as the model for LIME --

 The aim of this project was to predict customer churn based on a bank dataset with 10,000 unique records.
 The dataset was pulled from Kaggle and can be found via this link: https://www.kaggle.com/sakshigoyal7/credit-card-customers